This is where Wuhan coronavirus cases have been confirmed worldwide

 The third case is a student who tested positive for the virus after returning from Wuhan, according to a Facebook post from Kerala Health Minister KK Shailaja.
 The student has been admitted to a district hospital in Kerala and is in stable condition.

-Italy has confirmed two cases of coronavirus, Italian Prime Minister Giuseppe Conte said at a news conference in Rome on Thursday.
+Italy has confirmed its third case of coronavirus, after an Italian national tested positive for the infection, the country’s health ministry said in a statement on Thursday.

-The individuals affected are two Chinese tourists who had arrived in Rome a couple of days previously, Conte said.
+The patient is the first Italian to contract the virus, following two cases of Chinese tourists with the infection.

-"We have already prepared all the precautionary measures to isolate these two cases," Conte said.
+According to the statement, the patient was quarantined in the city of Cecchignola, on the outskirts of Rome, after being repatriated from Wuhan last week.

-Japan's Health Ministry confirmed three additional infections with the new coronavirus on Saturday, raising the total domestic tally to 20.
+There are 2,666 guests and 1,045 crew members on board the Diamond Princess ship, Princess Cruises said in a statement.
+The ship was quarantined after an elderly former passenger from Hong Kong tested positive for the virus.

-The new cases are among the 565 Japanese nationals who returned from Wuhan on government-chartered flights earlier in the week.
-Among the confirmed cases is a man aged in his 30s who has been diagnosed as a disease carrier without symptoms.
+Not including those in quarantine on the cruise ship, Japan has confirmed 26 other cases of coronavirus in total.

-At least two people with the coronavirus in Japan have no travel history to Wuhan.
+At least three people with the coronavirus in Japan have no travel history to Wuhan.
 One, a man in his 60s, is a bus driver who drove tour groups from Wuhan for nine days before getting ill.
-His is the first case of suspected human-to-human transmission in Japan.
+His was the first case of suspected human-to-human transmission in Japan.

 A third plane carrying Japanese evacuees from Wuhan arrived in Tokyo on Friday.